ims-systems-00/ims-kb/docs/General Information/actions.md

 ### Sort

 Each table also allows you to customise how you wish to sort it.
-At the moment, you can only sort by A-Z (1-9) and Z-A (9-1) by click the arrow buttons next to the header of each column in the table.
+At the moment, you can only sort by A-Z (1-9) and Z-A (9-1) by clicking the arrow buttons next to the header of each column in the table.

 <img src="/img/DocImg/General Information/Actions/Search/Hardware_Sort_By.png" alt="Sort By" class="center"/>